Connect with us

 June 14, 1940

 Mainly because of job security reasons, Pursiful didn’t play in the NBA.
-Instead, he opted to play with the Phillips 66 Oilers, a well-known amateur team operated by one of the corporate giants in the National Industrial Basketball League.
+He originally snagged a gig as the head coach at McCreary County High School but instead, he opted to play with the Phillips 66 Oilers, a well-known amateur team operated by one of the corporate giants in the National Industrial Basketball League.

 “They let you play and gave you a job with the Phillips Petroleum Co., the corporation,” said Pursiful in another interview with this columnist over 20 years ago.
 “Once I finished playing, I had a job for the rest of my life if I wanted it.”